braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

   - Subscription group updates
   - Email address as an identifier

-Click **Validate** to return a preview of your code's output and to check if it's an acceptable `/users/track` request.
+Select **Validate** to return a preview of your code's output and to check if it's an acceptable `/users/track` request.

 {% alert note %}
 External network requests, third-party libraries, and non-JSON webhooks are not currently supported.